Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 1. The auto-empty function will not activate if the robot returns within 10 minutes of starting a cleaning session.
 Please note this limitation.
 2. The auto-empty function is disabled during the do-not-disturb period.
 Please ensure this mode is turned off if you want the robot to empty the dustbin automatically.
 3. The robot vacuum body is attached to the auto-empty station by default.
 When using multiple units, please do not change the combination of the vacuum cleaner body and the auto-empty station.
 If the second robot collects garbage instead of the first one that should be collecting garbage, please replace the robot vacuum cleaner and see if it improves.
-4. If the issue persists after trying the above steps, we may need to assess whether a repair is required.
-Could you please provide the following information?
-- A video showing the robot failing to auto-empty after returning to the station
-- A screenshot displaying the BLE MAC addresses of your auto-empty stations.
-(SwitchBot App -> K10+ -> Gear Icon -> Device Info ->)

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---
 ### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Is Falling Down Stairs During Cleaning